Miitto/cpp-book/src/pages/std/strings.md

 ## Introduction

 A string is a sequence of characters.
+In C a string is an array of `char` terminated by a null character `'\0'`.
+This can easily lead to buffer overflows and other security vulnerabilities.
-In C++, strings are represented by the `std::string` class, which is defined in the `string` header file.
-Here is an example of how to use `std::string`:
+In C++, while you can still use C-style strings, the standard library provides a safer and more convenient alternative with the `string` class.
+The `string` class is part of the `std` namespace and is defined in the `string` header file.
+`string` objects are more flexible and easier to use than C-style strings, as they automatically manage memory and provide a wide range of useful methods for manipulating strings.

 ```cpp
 #include <iostream>